nturpin0/OutputKit/docs/showcase.md

 # Showcase

 Shortcuts that use OutputKit
+Send some screenshots and a link if you want to be included.

 ## [PowR](https://routinehub.co/shortcut/1430)
 A shortcut to add text, audio, image, video and more content to your reminders! by [/u/matthewr_1987](https://www.reddit.com/user/matthewr_1987)